chrisdjscott/flying-scotts.uk/README.md

 # flying-scotts.uk

-Website based on the [clean blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog) theme using [lektor](https://github.com/lektor/lektor) for content management and [leaflet](http://leafletjs.com/) and [leaflet-gpx](https://github.com/mpetazzoni/leaflet-gpx) for maps.
+Our website, based on the [clean blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog) theme, using [lektor](https://github.com/lektor/lektor) for content management and [leaflet](http://leafletjs.com/) and [leaflet-gpx](https://github.com/mpetazzoni/leaflet-gpx) for maps.